Homemade Halloween Crafts are great for getting everyone in the mood for All Hallows Eve!

 If you don't want to wear it as a hat you may prefer to put some holes in it and hang it from the ceiling or in a door way as a decoration.

-Once you have your circle you can either use green garbage bags or scrap fabric.
-Depends on whether you want it to be scary or pretty!
+Once you have your circle you can either use colored paper, green garbage bags or scrap fabric.
+You may even have old ribbons or wrapping paper in the right colors.
+What you use depends on whether you want it to be scary or pretty!

-Then it is up to you what else you might like to add.
+Then it is up to you to decide what else you might like to add.
 Some suggestions are: